 - Family Alert Service: When a family member arrives home or leaves, the femtocell automatically sends an SMS message.
+For example, a parent at work can be notified that their child has arrived home from school.

-For example, a virtual Home Number: A ?home? phone number that rings on all the handsets at home when a call comes in to that number.
+• Virtual Home Number: A ?home? phone number that rings on all the handsets at home when a call comes in to that number.

 - Media Synchronization: Ability to synchronize music tracks and video clips automatically between a mobile handset and a home PC.
-Photo Upload: Ability to upload photos automatically from the handset to a home PC when handset arrives home and display the photos to a digital picture frame. - Contact/Calendar Synchronization: Ability to synchronize handset calendar/contacts with home personal and family calendars/contacts every time the handset arrives home. - Remote Control: Ability of the mobile phone to function as a remote control for home devices (DVR, DVD, TV) when it is in the home. - Mobile Video: Ability to stream videos from DVR/DVD player directly to your mobile phone. - Family Tablet: Ability to enable a group of family communication features on an in-home display to show the geographic locations of household members, display household calendar and reminder messages, access voicemail and text messages, and store and display pictures from the mobile phone. - Point-of-Sale promotion: Femtocells in retail spaces allow merchants to detect customers? presence and provide welcome messages, coupons, and store directory services. - Virtual PBX: In an office setting, the femtocell combined with IP-PBX software on the corporate network can make mobile phones into virtual extensions on the office phone system.
+Photo Upload: Ability to upload photos automatically from the handset to a home PC when handset arrives home and display the photos to a digital picture frame. - Contact/Calendar Synchronization: Ability to synchronize handset calendar/contacts with home personal and family calendars/contacts every time the handset arrives home. - Remote Control: Ability of the mobile phone to function as a remote control for home devices (DVR, DVD, TV) when it is in the home. - Mobile Video: Ability to stream videos from DVR/DVD player directly to your mobile phone. - Family Tablet: Ability to enable a group of family communication features on an in-home display to show the geographic locations of household members, display household calendar and reminder messages, access voicemail and text messages, and store and display pictures from the mobile phone.

+• Point-of-Sale promotion: Femtocells in retail spaces allow merchants to detect customers? presence and provide welcome messages, - coupons, and store directory services. - Virtual PBX: In an office setting, the femtocell combined with IP-PBX software on the corporate network can make mobile phones into virtual extensions on the office phone system.